 This course is designed to offer a skiing experience to beginners, intermediate, and advanced skiers.
 Proper techniques, knowledge of the rules for safety and etiquette will be taught.
-Core Requirement: Well-Being (p.
-7)
+Core Requirements: Well-Being.
+You will need a Theory course to complete the Well-Being Requirement.